List of Zootopia characters: Stu and Bonnie Hopps

-In Zootopia

 They are concerned about Judy's decision to become a police officer, due to the dangers that can entail for a small animal like her.
 When she was little, they tried to convince her how risky it was and to become a farmer like them, although without success.
 When Judy grew up, they worried about her going to Zootopia to be a police officer, and reminded her to take care with all when saying goodbye to her at the train station.
-During a video call with their daughter, they were relieved to see that she was a parking officer as it was a safe job.
-Days later, Judy returned with them to work on the farm, much to their joy, until she suddenly left again, leaving them confused.
+During a video call with their daughter, they were relieved to see that she was a parking officer as it was a safe job, unaware of how Judy feels humiliated by the assignment.
+Days later, Judy returned with them to work on the farm, much to their joy.
+In addition, they eventually impress Judy with the revelation that they took her ideals to heart, accepting the fox former bully, Gideon Grey, as their business partner as a much matured baker.
+When Stu and Bonnie explaining passing their family's bad experiences with the toxically psychotropic Night Howler plant to Judy, which she inspired her to suddenly return to Zootopia, leaving them confused.
 During the credits, they and their family are seen dancing at Gazelle's concert.

-In other media

 In Zootopia+, they are the focus of the episode "Hopp on Board", where after discovering that their youngest daughter Molly is on board the train to Zootopia, they both start chasing the train to take her back home.

+In Zootopia 2, Stu and Bonnie talk to Judy in video chat again, giving their usual poor life advice to help deal with her "fox partner," although it is not clear if they are aware that Judy's relationship with that fox goes deeper than professional.
+During the credits, Stu and Bonnie are seen during Gazelle's concert at the Burning Mammal festival while avoiding the larger dancers.